czerwonk/hakanai/SECURITY_REPORT.md

 ## Executive Summary

 Hakanai demonstrates **excellent security practices** with a well-implemented zero-knowledge architecture.
-The comprehensive security audit identified **0 High** (was 1, now fixed), **5 Medium** (was 6, now 5), and **8 Low** severity findings across all components. **No Critical vulnerabilities** were discovered.
-With recent security improvements including memory clearing (zeroize) and atomic file operations, the cryptographic implementation follows industry best practices, and the overall security posture is excellent for production deployment.
+The comprehensive security audit identified **0 High** (was 1, now fixed), **5 Medium** (was 6, now 5), and **7 Low** (was 8, now 7) severity findings across all components. **No Critical vulnerabilities** were discovered.
+With recent security improvements including memory clearing (zeroize), atomic file operations, and browser compatibility checks, the cryptographic implementation follows industry best practices, and the overall security posture is excellent for production deployment.

 **Overall Security Rating: A** (upgraded from A-)